-Taking the time to find the best printers for photos is well worth the effort if you take quality shots and want a good-looking permanent record of your best work.
-We rarely look at most of our photos on anything other than our phones and monitors these days, but sometimes you take a picture that looks good enough to hang on your wall, and you need a printer to do it justice.
+Selecting the best printers for photos is well worth the effort if you want to do your shots justice – you can end up with a good-looking permanent record of your best work.
+These days, most people look at their photos on their smartphones or monitors, but sometimes you take a picture that looks good enough to frame and hang on your wall.
+This is where the best printers for photos below come in.

-While most of the best printers will do a creditable job with photography, if you want your snaps to really shine then you need a printer that goes the extra mile.
-In general, the more you spend on a photo printer, the more (and better quality) inks you'll have to properly reproduce colours; you'll also be able to print larger and on more specialised media.
+While most of the best printers for photos will do a credible job with photography, if you want your snaps to really shine then you need a printer that goes the extra mile.
+In general, the more you spend on a photo printer, the more (and better quality) inks you'll have to properly reproduce colours.
+You'll also be able to print larger and on more specialised media.

-Whether you're after a portable printer for capturing snaps from your phone, a large-scale monster that'll deliver work suitable for exhibiting (check our guide to how to choose a high-end printer for more details), or simply a printer that'll do a better job with photos than your standard office printer, you should find your perfect printer for photos here.
+Whether you're after a portable printer for capturing snaps from your phone, a large-scale monster that'll deliver work suitable for exhibiting, or simply a printer that'll do a better job with photos than your standard office printer, you should find your perfect printer for photos here.

 The best printers for photos in 2021

-For a good all-round Epson photo printer, the Expression Photo XP-970's a tough one to beat.
+For a good all-round Epson photo printer, the Expression Photo XP-970's a tough one to beat, and earns its high spot in this best printers for photos rundown.
 It's reasonably compact but packs plenty of features, including an A4 scanner and the ability to print at A3 size, and while it's not especially quick at printing, the image quality makes it worth the wait.

 This printer uses six cartridges of Claria Photo HD inks that'll give you rich colours and crisp contrast, and Epson promises that your prints can last up to 300 years in a photo album, although you might find the colour range a little lacking compared with some of the Canons here.
 It'll accept photos via USB, Wi-Fi or through a memory card slot, and there's a built-in touchscreen as well as a mobile app to help you get results.